 Illinois sets a time limit of two years to file a personal injury lawsuit in the state’s civil court system.
 In most cases, this two-year time limit, known as a “statute of limitations,” begins to run on the date of the accident.
 Sometimes, however, a statute of limitations might run from the date that you discovered you were injured, rather than the date of the event that injured you.
 This later date is known as a “discovery date.”

 For injury claims against a city or county, you have one year to file a lawsuit.
 The time limit to sue the state is generally two years, but you must file a formal claim within one year in order to sue.

-For an honest, free, and compassionate consultation about your Freeport, Illinois personal injury case, feel free to call or text message us confidentially at 815-315-4967 or contact us here.
-Remember our service is absolutely no cost to you unless we earn a recovery on your behalf.
-Let the trusted pro’s at The Personal Injury Lawyers: Marriett & Murati help you or your loved one navigate the legal side of your case and fight for your financial recovery, while you focus on your physical recovery.
+For an honest, free, and compassionate consultation about your Freeport, Illinois personal injury case, feel free to call or text message us confidentially at (815) 964-8303.
+Remember, our service comes at absolutely no cost to you unless we earn a recovery on your behalf.
+Let the trusted pros help you or your loved one navigate the legal side of your case and fight for your financial recovery, while you focus on your physical recovery.